powlo/django-migrant/README.md

 When you checkout a branch the hook will determine which django migrations need to be rolled back, go to the previous branch and roll back, then return to your target branch and migrate forwards.

-It will track the changes needed by creating a `.nomad` directory containing a `nodes.json`.
+It will track the changes needed by creating a `.migrant` directory containing a `nodes.json`.

 ## Installation